 Markerita (Meg) Poutasi

 Meg Poutasi was appointed to the Board in 2014 and sits on the Producer Support and Relations Steering Committee.
-She is the Director of Conservation Partnerships (Auckland) for the New Zealand Department of Conservation.
+She is the Director of Conservation Partnerships (Auckland) for the New Zealand Department of Conservation and has worked at the NZ State Services’ Commission.
 Meg has a background in promoting trade in the Pacific region and was the former CEO of the Pacific Cooperation Foundation.
 Her interest is in SME development.
 Meg is legally trained and practiced public law in the Treaty issues and International team at the NZ Crown Law Office before moving into third sector management.
-She is currently the Chairperson of the BEST Pacific Leadership Foundation promoting leadership development for Pacific managers in New Zealand.

 Delia Rickard is currently Deputy Chair of the Australian Competition and Consumer Commission (ACCC).
 She was appointed in June 2012 for a period of five years.
 Delia has extensive public service experience in the area of consumer protection.
 Prior to her current appointment her consumer protection work involved her holding a range of senior positions at both the ACCC and the Australian Securities and Investments Commission (ASIC) and working for several Federal Consumer Affairs Ministers.
 During her time at ASIC she was responsible for, amongst other things, developing and leading the implementation of the National Financial Literacy Strategy and she chaired several OECD committees focussed on financial literacy.
 Delia was the inaugural Chair of ASIC’s Corporate Social Responsibility program.
 In the January 2011 Australia Day Awards Delia was awarded the Public Service Medal for her contribution to consumer protection and financial services.
 She is a trustee of the Jan Pentland Foundation; an organisation dedicated to supporting the financial counselling sector, with a particular focus on assisting Indigenous financial counsellors.
 She is also a judge for the annual MoneySmart awards.
 Delia holds a Bachelor of Arts and a Bachelor of Law from the University of New South Wales.